jidckii/sicra/README.md

 # sicra
-Simple crawler and sitemap generator in golang
+Simple crawler and sitemap generator on golang

 build:
 ```